Visyond/website-hugo/site/content/_index.md

     - learnMore:
       descr: >-
-        Get collaborative analysis tools that everybody on the team can easily use — no code or macros — just press a button and get informative results.
+        Get collaborative analysis tools that anyone on the team can easily use.
+No code, no macros — just press a button and get results.
       video: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
       videoPoster: /video/grid_thumbnail.jpg
       title: Automate what-if and risk analysis